Crossed laser phase plates for transmission electron microscopy: Results

 where $Z$ is the defocus and $C_s$ is the coefficient of spherical aberration.
 For simplicity, other common phase aberrations such as astigmatism and coma, which are typically small in experiment and can be accounted for during data processing, are omitted in this paper.

 We note that $\chi(\mathbf{0})=\eta(\mathbf{0})$, the phase shift imparted to the unscattered electron beam solely by the LPP.
 This means that, in the absence of a phase plate, defocus and spherical aberration are needed to provide appreciable contrast for weak-phase objects.
 However, in the presence of a phase plate the optimal imaging condition is $Z=C_s=0$.
 The azimuthal average of the modulus of the CTF is shown in Figure \ref{Fig:Main}d for the SLPP and XLPP in this ``in-focus," (spherical) aberration-corrected imaging configuration.
 The lack of CTF oscillations at high spatial frequencies when imaging in-focus results in a doubling of the overall spectral power relative to imaging with defocus.
+We emphasize that the improvement comes from removing CTF oscillations and not from enhancing the coherence envelope \cite{Fan2017}.
 This is illustrated in Supplementary Note \ref{Sec:AppendixCTF} by comparing to a more typical condition of $Z=\SI{-1}{\micro\meter}$ and without $C_s$-correction.

 The more closely the phase shift $\eta$ can approximate an ideal Zernike phase plate, which phase-shifts only the unscattered beam at the origin of the diffraction plane, the greater the overall information content of the micrograph (when imaging in-focus).
 The CTF of a LPP falls short of the ideal CTF of unity in two important ways, which we will now consider.